 Our study Then there was Silence reveals the devastating – and continuing – impact of the pandemic on disabled children and their families.
 As the country moves out of lockdown, disabled children and their families must not be left behind.
 We need the government to take action NOW to ensure that families get the right support to address the damage of lockdown and fund disabled children’s health and care services properly in the NEXT spending review.

 Thank you to all the parents on our panel who are helping track the impact of lockdown on disabled children, we couldn’t do it without youAmanda Batten, CEO of Contact and chair of the Disabled Children’s Partnership

 Research with more than 3000 parent carers found only 4 per cent feel they get the right support to safely care for their disabled children.

 We also commissioned economic research showing a £1.5 billion funding gap for services needed by disabled children.

 That’s why in June 2019, in partnership with the Sun newspaper, we launch the Give it Back campaign calling on the Government to give back the £434 million of support owed to disabled children and their families.

-More than 21,000 people signed an open letter to the Chancellor from parent carers,Vickey who receives no support caring for her son, Ollie, even though he has an ultra-rare condition that means he needs constant supervision and can never be left alone.
+More than 21,000 people signed an open letter to the Chancellor from parent carer Vickey, who receives no support caring for her son, Ollie, even though he has an ultra-rare condition that means he needs constant supervision and can never be left alone.

-We have produce a powerful film that highlights harsh reality for families when they don’t have the right support in place.https://www.youtube.com/embed/p8oCIUabKEs
+We have produced a powerful film that highlights the harsh reality for families when they don’t have the right support in place.

-In response to pressure from families and charities the government announced £700m for children and young people with special educational needs and disabilities.
-It has also help us:
+In response to pressure from families and charities, the government announced £700 million for children and young people with special educational needs and disabilities.
+It has also helped us:

 We know that 43 per cent of the British public don’t know anyone who is disabled.
 97 per cent of parents with a disabled children do not believe the public understands the challenges they face every day.